-This week on the podcast, I’m chatting with Mia Fieldes, who I first discovered through another podcast.
+This week on the podcast, I’m chatting with Mia Fieldes about staying connected to hope and keeping perspective in seasons of singleness.
+I first discovered Mia through another podcast.
 Whenever I become obsessed with someone’s story, I love to look them up, but Mia is a very private person.
 We start off talking about the pressure today to share everything while we’re in it.
 As my mentor says, we have to teach from our scars not our scabs.
 “You have to be okay with some things being hidden.”
 Mia is a Grammy-nominated songwriter who is from Australia and is living in Nashville with her husband.
 She has written songs for Hillsong, including No. 1 radio hits ‘He Knows My Name,’ ‘Chainbreaker,’ and ‘First.’
-On this episode, we talk about pursuing God’s calling as well as staying connected to hope and keeping perspective in seasons of singleness.

 Pursuing God’s Calling